The Honest Underscore

 — Patterson, Grenny, McMillan, and Switzler

-I’ve seen so many instances of this play out leading to the question: “how did ____ get here?”
-You fill in the blank.
-I. We.
-Our team.
-Our organization.
-We find ourselves straying from desired outcomes and not really knowing why or what to do to effectively redirect ship.
-And though there are times when things happen beyond our control, I can no longer unsee this ongoing underscore or lens through which I interpret and respond to my experiences and how it impacts my life in both positive and negative ways.
+I've seen this play out enough times to keep asking: How did I get here?
+We sometimes find ourselves straying from desired outcomes without really knowing why or how to redirect.
+And though some things happen beyond our control, I can no longer unsee the underscore through which I interpret my experiences and how it shapes my life.

-What is the honest underscore that drives our decision-making?
+What is the honest underscore driving your decisions?

-That question has given me new perspective in my relationships, in my work, and in other areas of life most meaningful to me.
-My intent is to consciously acknowledge that we each have one.
-At times they may be in sync, or harmony, and at other times they may be in conflict, or dissonance, with one another.
-But nevertheless, our experiences are constantly underpinned by our stories.
-I desire to identify the honest underscore of my experiences and hope in doing so, I can better understand the stories that drive my decision-making.
+That question has given me new perspective in my relationships, my work, and the areas of life most important to me.
+We each have one.
+At times our underscores may be in sync.
+Other times they may be in conflict.
+But our experiences are always underpinned by our stories.
+My intent is to identify my honest underscore and, in doing so, better understand the narratives that drive my decisions.

 Previous